Instant Pot Corned Beef and Cabbage

 Why Is My Corned Beef Tough?

-This is likely that the roast was either cooked too high and fast or for too long on low and slow.
+It’s likely that the roast was either cooked too high and fast or for too long on low and slow.
 Cooking any beef past the optimal point can cause the fibers to seize and shrink.

 What is the Internal Temperature of Corned Beef?